webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

       @group(0) @binding(1) var<storage, read> otherStruct: OtherStruct;
 ```

-And with no other changes it works, just like before
+And with no other changes it works, just like before.

 {{{example url="../webgpu-simple-triangle-storage-split-minimal-changes.html"}}}